All Ears

 Let your child bring a favorite toy or blanket to the appointment for comfort.

-Hearing plays a critical role in your child’s speech, language, learning, and social development.
-Even mild hearing issues can make it harder for kids to learn words, do well in school, and feel confident around others.
-Remember, children have to learn how to hear, and our hearing systems don’t reach maturity until age 12.
-Ease of access to sound facilitates this process.
+Your child’s hearing is very important for talking, learning, and making friends.
+Even mild hearing issues can slow how they learn new words.
+These problems can also make it harder for your child to do well in school and feel confident around others.
+Remember, children are still learning to hear, and their hearing systems don’t fully mature until about age 12.
+Hearing well helps this development happen naturally.

-Temporary hearing issues are common after colds or stuffy noses.
-These can cause fluid to build up behind the eardrum or create pressure in the ear, making it harder to hear.
+Temporary hearing problems often happen after colds or stuffy noses.
+These can cause fluid to build up behind the eardrum or create pressure in the ear, making it harder for your child to hear clearly.

 Addressing hearing challenges early prevents delays in academic performance.